Short Term Demand Forecasting

 Short term demand forecasting is carried out in support of stock planning and/or production planning, sometimes also for account planning.
 It is generally assumed that company resources and the prevailing competitive structure and economic background will remain constant over that short horizon.
 It usually needs to be carried out at a very detailed level.

 The phrase 'short term' has different meanings for different types of business.
-So for a pharmaceutical company it might be 12 months or longer, whilst for a FMCG manufacturer with short shelf life products it might be a few days or less.
+Typically with short-term forecasting we are thinking somewhere between two months and 6 months, but for a pharmaceutical company it might be a lot longer, or for a FMCG manufacturer with short shelf life products it might be much shorter.
 Sometimes it's useful to define 'short term' based on the longest lead time for the supply of products, ingredients or components.

 In short term forecasting it is often necessary to take account of seasonality, promotional effects and sometimes causal factors such as price or weather.
 There is a need to keep track of changes in the level of demand, but because of the short horizon, changes can be followed with simple plus or minus adjustments and/or a straight line trend.
 There is generally no need to fit complicated curves.